five questions with mills hardware

 A3 - Music acts are sent to us from various agencies, and we choose the ones that we think will suit the room, and please our audiences.
 We then look for local acts whose talent and social media presence can help spread the word of the show.
 Of course, the opening act has to be approved by the touring act and their agents.
 Some local bands will choose to rent the space for an album release or video shoot; we offer exceptional rates for musicians, community groups and non profit groups.

-Q4 - What are some shows that you have coming up this spring?
+Q4 - What are some shows that you have coming up this year?